retro/generator-canjs/README.md

 This will create the model file.
 If you call this generator as `yo canjs:model models/user` it will create `user.js` file in the `models` folder.

+Model generator will offer to create fixtures for the generated model.
+For the `User` model fixtures will be generated in the `fixtures/users.js` file.

 ### Control generator

     $ yo canjs:control path/to/control/folder